 # Technologies by timeslices

 Different technologies have different characteristics when it comes to timeslices.
 For instance, solar photovoltaics do not produce any energy when it is dark (for instance, at night) and produce less in the winter.
 Wind, on the other hand, has a completely different profile and is largely dependent on geography.
 Therefore, it would make sense to provide a maximum output of the technologies at different times.
-For instance, limiting solar output at night time in the form of a maximum utilization factor.
+For instance, it would be useful if the model limited solar output at night time in the form of a maximum utilization factor.

 However, it can be very difficult to turn off some technologies, such as a nuclear power plant.
 Nuclear power plants are expensive to turn on and can be unsafe if constantly varying their power.
-Also, their marginal cost, or cost to produce 1MWh of electricity excluding capital costs, is usually much lower than other power plants such as gas or coal plants.
+Also, their marginal cost, or the cost to produce 1MWh of electricity excluding capital costs, is usually much lower than other power plants such as gas or coal plants.
 It, therefore, makes sense that we place a minimum service factor on nuclear, to ensure their output does not fall below a certain level.

-Other technologies, however, such as gas power plants, can be turned on and off readily, therefore we can simply leave an average utilization factor for all the timeslices.
+Other technologies, however, such as gas power plants, can be turned on and off readily; therefore we can simply leave an average utilization factor for all the timeslices.

 All of these features exist in MUSE, and during this lecture's hands-on, we will show you how to do this within MUSE.